 After that, I started looking for what cards might provide benefits for Sixt.
 It didn’t take long before I found articles online saying you can get Platinum status just by having a World Elite Mastercard.
 I headed to the Mastercard World Elite website.

-There’s a ton of benefits listed on this page but while there used to be a selection offering Sixt Platinum status, it’s no longer there.
+There are many benefits listed on this page but while there used to be a selection offering Sixt Platinum status, it’s no longer there.

 I dug a little deeper and went to travel.mastercard.com, the “lifestyle managers” for Mastercard.
 Just to get to the website, I had to enter my Mastercard number.
 I used the number from our Citi Premier card but any World Elite Mastercard should work.